 CAUTION: The length of the fasteners should not interfere with the compliant motion of the turbine motor spindle.
-Refer to ATI customer drawing for the maximum fastener length.
+For the maximum fastener length, refer to the ATI customer drawing.
 Do not use fasteners that exceed the maximum length; otherwise, damage will occur.